TiesWestendorp/mathematical-optimization-workshop/cutting-stock/README.md

 ## Exercises

+In total, there are 13 different patterns by which we can cut up the raw material without leaving a piece of waste larger than the smallest possible final length (140 in our case).
+Let's say we will associate a variable with each of these patterns, indicating how many raws we cut according to this pattern.
+I.e.:

+- $x_1$ indicates how many raws we cut into one piece of 140, 360, and 450 each
+- $x_2$ indicates how many raws we cut into two pieces of 320, and one piece of 360
+- $x_3$ indicates how many raws we cut into two pieces of 450
+- $x_4$ indicates how many raws we cut into seven pieces of 140
+- et cetera.

+Such that at least producing the number of finals from the customer order with just these first four patterns can be formulated as:
+$$
+x_1 + 7x_4 \geq 211,\\
+2x_2 \geq 395,\\
+x_1 + x_2 \geq 610,\\
+x_1 + 2x_3 \geq 97.
+$$

+Rewritten in standard form, these become:
+$$
+-x_1 - 7x_4 \leq -211,\\
+-2x_2 \leq -395,\\
+-x_1 - x_2 \leq -610,\\
+-x_1 -2x_3 \leq -97.
+$$

+In other words, for each final length $f$, we add a linear constraint

-> Let $x_p$ represent the number of raws that are cut according to pattern $p$, and let $a_{f,p}$ represent the amount of finals $f$ produced by pattern $p$.
-We should at least produce the number of finals as specified in the client order.
+If we let $x_p$ represent the number of raws that are cut according to pattern $p$, and let $a_{f,p}$ represent the amount of finals $f$ produced by pattern $p$.
+We should at least produce the number of finals as specified in the customer order.
 How do the constraints look, as a function of $x_p$?
 Are there any other constraints?

  1. Minimize the number of raws that are required to be able to fulfill the order.
 How should the raws be cut?
 Write an [ILP program](https://en.wikipedia.org/wiki/Integer_programming) using [`scipy.optimize.linprog`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.linprog.html).